simonwiles/palladio-webcomponents/ROADMAP.md

 ## General / Base Functionality

-- [missing feature:] Correct parsing of projects with multiple tables and joins
+- [missing feature:] Correct parsing of projects with multiple tables and joins.
-- Extended Javascript API
+- Extended Javascript API.
-  - for those who might want to control the components from JS, but also to facilitate multi-component integration
+  - for those who might want to control the components from JS, but also to facilitate .multi-component integration
 - Export current view to PNG/SVG?

 ## Existing Components

-### Map
+### `<palladio-map>`

-- [missing feature:] Handle projects with multiple data layers
+- [missing feature:] Handle projects with multiple data layers.
 - Re-center / zoom button(s)?
-- Optional legend for sized nodes
+- Optional legend for sized nodes.

-### Graph
+### `<palladio-graph>`

 - Re-center / zoom button(s)?
-- Optional legend for sized nodes
+- Optional legend for sized nodes.

-### Gallery
+### `<palladio-gallery>`

-- Lazy-loading of images
+- Lazy-loading of images.
-- Spinner for loading images (multiple images from third-party sites can take a while...)
+- Spinner for loading images (multiple images from third-party sites can take a while...).
-- User-supplied template / styling
+- User-supplied template / styling.
-- Sort and filter options?
+- Sort and filter options?.

 ## New Components